henssenlab/TreeShapedRearrangements/README.md

 - `Data/peifer_54nb_fpkms.txt` is RNA-seq data published by Peifer et al.

 **Clinical Data**
-- `Data/ClinicalData.csv` specifies risk group and survival data for each patient
+- `Data/ClinicalData.csv` specifies risk group and survival data as available at the time of submission

 **Other**
 - `Data/BroadIntervals/b37-[...]_MinusBlckLst.txt` specifies the mappable, non-blacklisted genome we use for randomization analyses

 ### Code